 Rolls Gracie Biography

-Rolls Gracie was the son of Gracie Jiu Jitsu founder Carlos Gracie, although he was raised for the most part by his uncle, Helio Gracie, at Carlos’ request (as did most of Carlos’ children).
+Rolls Gracie was born on the 28 of March, 1951.
+He was the son of Gracie Jiu Jitsu founder Carlos Gracie, although he was raised for the most part by his uncle, Helio Gracie, at Carlos’ request (as did most of Carlos’ children).
 Rolls started practicing jiu jitsu as a toddler, starting competing as a child, winning every single major trophy there was to earn at the time.

 A funny story is told about Rolls’ first contact with the surfing community.
 When one of Rolls Gracie’s students named Mario Gomes (who became a huge soap opera star in the 1980′s) was surfing on the famous Arpoador beach.
 Mario got into a scuffle with a famous surfer named Daniel Sabbá and was sent out of the beach.
 Mario was so angry with the situation that he went to Rolls’ academy, where he also trained, and told the story to his master.
 Rolls decided to walk to the beach to speak with the local bully, taking a few of his students with him.
 As he arrived and demanded an explanation, all hell broke loose and a big fight broke out.
 The fight was short lived and in just a few minutes all the surfers were put to sleep on the beach.
 The deed was so impressive that several of the surfers became students of Rolls just a few weeks after the event.